NfinitySoftware/extensions-pipes/Readme.md

 The `PipeFailureBehavior` enumeration determines how failed actions are run in the pipeline, or rather *which* are run.
 There are two options:

 - `FailLastOnly`: The default behavior.
-Only the failure action associated with the failed, piped method will be run.
+Only the failure action associated with the last failed method will be run.
 In the first example below, if *SetUserSecurityAsync* failed, only *DeleteUserSecurityAsync* would be called.
 - `FailAll`: All failure actions up the stack will be called in succession (from the last to the first).
 Again, in the first example below, if *SetUserSecurityAsync* failed, *DeleteUserSecurityAsync* would be called, then *DeleteUserAsync*.

 #### Examples: